EthernovaDev/ethernova-coregeth/OPERATOR_RUNBOOK.md

 # OPERATOR_RUNBOOK.md

-## Scheduled Hard Fork Upgrade at Block 60000
+## Scheduled Hard Fork Upgrade at Blocks 60000 and 70000

-This runbook describes how to safely upgrade your node to activate new EVM features at block 60000 without resetting chain history.
+This runbook describes how to safely upgrade your node to activate new EVM features at blocks 60000 and 70000 without resetting chain history.

 ---